A journey of a thousand miles begins with a single step

 “You’re both idiots.”

-I must admit that overprotectiveness has been an issue for me.
-“Then you as well know that I can do much better,” I switched on self-irony because there was no other way out of it that I could think of.
-“Who do you think will clean up this mess after you?
+I must admit that overprotectiveness had been an issue for me.
+“Then you know as well that I can do much better.”
+I switched on self-irony because there was no other way out of it that I could think of, “Who do you think will clean up this mess after you?
 This house ain’t no brothel, Philip!
 Watch out before you get syphilis,” and made them laugh as I knew I would.

-“Wait, we all remind him of STDs all the time,” said Alex, “with no success.”
+“Wait, we all remind him of STDs all the time,” Alex added, “with no success.”